 The pacing of our meal was impeccable.
 We never had to wait without something to eat or drink in front of us throughout the course of our meal, and our servers were exceptionally attentive.
 As soon as we finished each course and sat back in our chairs, our servers cleared our table and replaced our empty dishes with the following new delight, and yet we never felt rushed.
 Each new dish wowed our senses and invited us to pace ourselves to ensure that we could enjoy everything to the fullest extent.
 Here’s some of what we ate during our Multi-Course Chef’s Tasting Menu with Rare Wine Pairings.

 **Please note, Chef Vinson Petrillo, above, modified my meal to make it gluten-free, and he served us a pescatarian version of the standard tasting menu.
-What you order may be different from what you see here.
+The menu also changes frequently to reflect what’s seasonally available.
+What you order may differ from what you see here.

 Left: Beausoleil Oyster from Miramichi Bay, New Brunswick Middle: Warm Prawn Toast Served Over River Rocks Right: Deviled Eggs with Caramel, Truffles, and Nasturtium Leaves